Welcome to The Impulse Company!

 Because there is so much demand for in depth study, Impulse is currently focussing on its modular part-time Year course and associated Second Year course.
 You'll find details via the links on the left.

-Scott offers an occasional short Introductory course, see Short Courses for one in January 2019.
+Scott offers an occasional short Introductory course.
 We are currently offering Drop In classes only to those who have studied extensively with The Impulse Company.

 It seems right to share our ethos with you as you begin to consider a programme of study with us.
 We believe it is unique, and is rooted in our analysis of the principles that should govern the work of the 21st century actor.